OccupationalTherapy.com Phone: 866-782-9924

 Allyship

-Being an ally is crucial, especially for those who hold more social power and privilege.
+Being an ally is crucial, especially for those with more social power and privilege.
 Allies can use their influence to advocate for marginalized communities and work towards creating more inclusive environments.
-Occupational therapists, with their commitment to helping individuals achieve their full potential, have always been positioned to be agents of social change and advocates for diversity and inclusion.
+Occupational therapists, committed to helping individuals achieve their full potential, have always been positioned to be agents of social change and advocates for diversity and inclusion.

 Ottawa Charter for Health Promotion/World Health Organization

-"To achieve complete physical, mental and social well-being, and individual or group must be able to identify and to realize aspirations."
+"To achieve complete physical, mental and social well-being, an individual or group must be able to identify and to realize aspirations."

 Affirming Client-centered Care